Leroymilo/FurnitureFramework/doc/Complex Fields/Lights.md

 # How to define Custom Light Sources?

-The `Light Sources` field of a Furniture is a directional field containing one or multiple Light Sources and Light Glows.
+The `Lights` field of a Furniture is a directional field containing one or multiple Light Sources and Light Glows.
 See the Example Pack for examples.

 Here are the fields of a Light Source or Light Glow: